 How Much Should You Pay Your Nanny?

 - Location.
-Nannies in larger cities tend to receive higher wages compared to nannies who work in smaller areas.
+Nannies in larger cities tend to receive higher wages compared to those who work in smaller areas.
 As examples, according to PayScale, the average hourly rate for a nanny in Chicago is $15.17, while a nanny in Buffalo averages $14.68.

 - Number of children.
 More children equals more responsibility for your nanny which usually leads to higher wages.
 Not sure what’s fair for multiple children?
 Some parents go by the practice of paying 1.2 times the current rate when another child is in the mix.
-As an example, if you pay your nanny $20/hour for one child, and need to increase to a second, you would pay $24/hour for both children.
+As an example, if you pay your nanny $20/hour for one child and need to increase to include a second, you would pay $24/hour for both children.